Wilson Bentley: Biography

 Bentley was born on February 9, 1865, in Jericho, Vermont.
 He first became interested in snow crystals as a teenager on his family farm.
 “Always, right from the beginning it was the snowflakes that fascinated me most,” he said.
 “The farm folks up in this country dread the winter, but I was supremely happy.”
 He tried to draw what he saw through an old microscope given to him by his mother when he was fifteen.
 The snowflakes were too complex to record before they melted, so he attached a bellows camera to a compound microscope and, after much experimentation, photographed his first snowflake on January 15, 1885.
-He captured more than 5,000 images of crystals in his lifetime.
+He captured more than 5,000 images of crystals.
 Each crystal was caught on a blackboard and transferred rapidly to a microscope slide.
 Even at subzero temperatures, snowflakes are ephemeral because they sublimate.

 Bentley described snowflakes as "tiny miracles of beauty" and snow crystals as "ice flowers."
 Despite these poetic descriptions, Bentley brought an empirical method to his work.
 In collaboration with George Henry Perkins, professor of natural history at the University of Vermont, Bentley published an article in which he argued that no two snow crystals were alike.
 This concept caught the public imagination and he published other articles in magazines, including National Geographic, Nature, Popular Science, and Scientific American.
 His photographs have been requested by academic institutions worldwide.

 In 1931 Bentley worked with William J. Humphreys of the U.S. Weather Bureau to publish Snow Crystals, a monograph illustrated with 2,500 photographs.
 His other publications include the entry on "snow" in the fourteenth edition of Encyclopædia Britannica.
 Bentley also photographed all forms of ice and natural water formations including clouds and fog.
 He was the first American to record raindrop sizes, and was one of the first cloud physicists.

 He died of pneumonia, which he may have contracted while walking home in the snow, at his farm on December 23, 1931.
-Bentley was memorialized in the naming of a science center in his memory at Johnson State College in Johnson, Vermont.
 His book Snow Crystals was published by McGraw-Hill shortly before his death, and is still in print today.
-Bentley's lifelong home is listed on the National Register of Historic Places.

 Legacy

+Bentley was memorialized in the naming of a science center in his memory at Johnson State College (now Vermont State University) in Johnson, Vermont.
+His lifelong home is listed on the National Register of Historic Places.

 The Caldecott Medal winner in 1999 for the best-illustrated children's book was Snowflake Bentley, which remembers Bentley's life.

-At the Fairbanks Museum and Planetarium, a noted meteorological observation center in St. Johnsbury, Vermont, there is an exhibit about atmospheric ice crystal formation featuring several of Bentley’s photos and a short biography.
+At the Fairbanks Museum and Planetarium, a meteorological observation center in St. Johnsbury, Vermont, there is an exhibit about atmospheric ice crystal formation featuring several of Bentley’s photos and a short biography.
 Bentley was a friend of naturalist, industrialist, and collector Franklin Fairbanks.

 Photomicrographs using Bentley's technique of a 19th-century collection of 19 glass-plate negatives of snowflakes held by the Geology Department of the Field Museum in Chicago have been assembled into a field guide by the museum.